NVIDIA-AI-IOT/torch2trt/README.md

 * ``ctx.method_return`` - The value returned by the specified PyTorch function.
 The converter must set the ``_trt`` attribute where relevant.

 Please see the ``torch2trt.py`` module for more examples.

-### A comment on variable size tensors

-TensorRT currently does not support variable size Tensors, so whatever input shape you use when converting, you must use when executing.
-While this may seem limiting, it can actually be a good constraint when designing your model for use in embedded systems.
-By restricting to a fixed input size, we can expect similar memory usage and runtime.